Amsterdam-Music-Lab/MUSCLE/backend/docs/D1_Running_commands_in_the_docker_containers.md

 - CLick the 3 dots in the `actions` column of the container
 - Click `open in terminal`

-Now you can run your commands directly in terminal of the container.
+Now you can run your commands directly in the terminal of the container.

 ## Attach VScode to a container to run commands